Flightstar History

 1991

-Started using Avfuel as our fuel provider.
+Started a long term relationship with Avfuel as our sole fuel provider.

 1993